MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Date.md

 ms.topic: article
 ms.assetid: ce6700fb-32f9-4350-a1af-5aee61d4448c
 ---
-# date
+# Date
-Displays or sets the system date. if used without parameters, **date** displays the current system date setting and prompts you to enter a new date.
+Displays or sets the system date.
+If used without parameters, **date** displays the current system date setting and prompts you to enter a new date.

-for examples of how to use this command, see [Examples](#BKMK_examples).
+For examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax